970Design/nsz-design-video-field/readme.txt

 1. Install plugin from WordPress directory

-2. Activate the plugin through the 'Plugins' menu in WordPress == Frequently Asked Questions ==
+2. Activate the plugin through the 'Plugins' menu in WordPress

+3. Place the ACF field type of Cloudflare Stream where your video will live == Frequently Asked Questions ==
 = Does this plugin require Advanced Custom Fields? = Yes!